nuriel77/iri-playbook/docs/remote-access.rst

   To edit files you can use ``nano`` which is a simple editor.
 See :ref:`usingNano` for instructions.

-The ``--remote`` option can be specified in the configuration file:
+The ``--remote true`` option can be specified in the configuration file:

 * on **CentOS** ``/etc/sysconfig/iri``
 * on **Ubuntu** ``/etc/default/iri``